MedUnes/elasticlone/README.md

     go run main.go
     ```

-The tool will output logs to the console indicating the connection status, indices being processed, progress, and any errors encountered.
+The tool will log its progress, including connection details, indices being processed, and target names used.

 ## How it Works

-1. Loads configuration from the `.env` file or environment variables.
+1. Loads configuration from the `.env` file and environment variables.
+2. Applies defaulting logic for target connection details if they are missing.
-2. Connects to both source and target Elasticsearch clusters.
+3. Connects to both source and target Elasticsearch clusters using the determined configurations.
-3. Resolves the `INDEX_NAME` pattern to a list of specific indices on the source cluster.
+4. Resolves the `INDEX_NAME` pattern to a list of specific indices on the source cluster.
+5. Checks if `TARGET_INDEX_NAME` is set and validates if it's compatible with the number of source indices found.
-4. For each source index found:
+6. For each source index found:
     a.
-Retrieves the index mappings and settings from the source.
+Determines the correct `targetIndexName` (either the override or the same as source).
     b.
-Cleans non-transferable settings (like `uuid`, `creation_date`).
+Retrieves the index mappings and settings from the source index.
     c.
-Creates a new index on the target cluster with the same name, using the retrieved mappings and cleaned settings.
-(Skips creation if the target index already exists).
+Cleans non-transferable settings.
     d.
-Uses the Elasticsearch Scroll API to efficiently retrieve all documents from the source index in batches.
+Creates the `targetIndexName` index on the target cluster with the retrieved mappings and cleaned settings (skips if it already exists).
     e.
-Uses the Elasticsearch Bulk API with concurrent workers to index these documents into the corresponding target index.
+Uses the Scroll API on the source index to retrieve documents.
     f.
+Uses the Bulk API with concurrent workers to index documents into the `targetIndexName` index.
-Refreshes the target index upon completion.
+    g.
+Refreshes the target index.

 ## Contributing